openbaton/docs/docs/ns-descriptor.md

 | vnfd 							| A list of Virtual Network Function Descriptors (see [Virtual Network Function Descriptor][vnf-descriptor] for more details)      	|
 | vld 							| A list of Virtual Link Descriptors      	|
 | vnf_dependency 				| A list of VNF Dependencies (**Not mandatory**, please check the [vnfd page](vnf-descriptor) in order to understand more about this topic, as you may not need to specifiy dependencies here if those are already provided in terms of requirements at the VNFD level)     	|

+### VNF Descriptors

+In the _vnfd_ field you must put a list of ids `[{"id":"id_1"},{"id":"id_2"},{"id":"id_2"}]`, corresponding to the ids of the VNF Descriptors already uploaded.
+Alternatively, you can put the full VNFD, if you don't have specific scripts to be executed.
+If you already have uploaded some VNF Packages, building this list can be annoying, so just go in the VNFD page of the dashboard, select all wanted VNFDs and click on the clipboard copy button on the top left.
+You will have in the clipboard the list of ids already pre-build.

+![Multiple VNF selection][multi-vnfd-select]

 ### Virtual Link Descriptor